 Summer is packed full of fun foodie events the whole family will love.
-We’ve picked out the ones most geared up for kids but we haven’t sidelined adult indulgences either, from locally-brewed beer to a lakeside spa, there's plenty to keep everyone happy...
+We’ve picked out the ones most geared towards for kids, but we haven’t sidelined adult indulgences either – from locally-brewed beer to a lakeside spa, there's plenty to keep everyone happy...

 Just So Festival